-If you think that life is better in flip-flops and you’re up for some California dreamin’, there is no better place in the world than San Diego.
+If you’re up for some California dreamin’, there is no better place in the world than San Diego for the ultimate Californian Weekend Getaway.
 The city’s sunsets and surf is so laid-back that no one would ever believe it to be the nation’s 8th largest city.
 Still, that’s exactly what it is, and it’s everything you would expect it to be: bikinis, khaki shorts, raucous and ritzy beaches, sunny days and, of course, Legoland.
 If you’re planning to spend a weekend in San Diego and don’t know how to make the most of it, here are some tips that will help you.

 If you’re looking for the ultimate stretch of sand in San Diego, you must definitely visit the La Jolla shores, where you will be able to enjoy several different beaches featuring dramatic cliffs, secluded coves, and sandy expanses.
 No matter if your interest – swimming, surfing, sunbathing or watching the adorable baby seals, you will find a beach for you.
 Windansea Beach is secluded and picture-perfect.
 Couples go to enjoy romantic scenery there, and surfers go to enjoy the waves.
 La Jolla Children’s Pool is not that convenient for kids (although this was its original intention), but more for families of seals.
 If swimming, diving and snorkeling are your hobbies, than you should head out to La Jolla Cove.
 Beautiful and isolated, Black’s Beach is ideal if you want to get a nudist experience.